 From US$4,359 – twin

-Prices are shown in US$, per person, based on two people sharing a twin room.
-This tour is not priced for solo travel, but we can quote single travellers on request.
+Prices are “starting from” rates, shown in US$, per person based on two people sharing a twin room.
+Single rates on request.

 009582 - W20

 Arrive at any time today and meet your drive who will transfer you to your hotel.
 Take in the sites of Madrid if you have free time.
 Visit the Prado Museum, the main Spanish national art museum or take a walk to the Buen Retiro Park, one of the largest parks in the city.
 There are plenty of sites to see, just ask your driver or the hotel staff for suggestions.

 After breakfast in the hotel, you will be transferred to Toledo, which will take about an hour.
 You will visit the Toledo Cathedral, which began construction in 1227 and is the seat of the Metropolitan Archdiocese of Toledo; the Church of Santo Tomé which is located in the historical centre of the city; and the Monastery of San Juan de los Reyes, built by the Catholic Monarchs to commemorate the victory at the Battle of Toro.
 It will be a full day of learning about the history of Toledo before returning to Madrid.
 The evening will be yours to explore.

 Another full day of touring lies ahead after breakfast.
 You will be transferred to the train station where you will take the AVE (high speed train) to Seville.
 Once you arrive, you will be transferred to your hotel after which you will have free time to explore your new surroundings.
 This city is famous for flamenco dancing, particularly in its Triana neighbourhood.
 Ask you driver what sites are the top “must-sees”.